Critical Role: Filming and set design

 The D&D Beyond sponsorship, starting with the premiere of Campaign Two, led to an immediate impact "in the physical space of the gaming table" as the players "now had tablet computers in front of them, allowing them to access their digital character sheets".
 However, "analog components" from player diaries to dice and dice trays have "remained on the table".
 Academic Robyn Hope, in an essay in the book Watch Us Roll (2021), highlighted how the simple livestream layout has been redesigned over time:

 At various times it also displayed sponsors, a live feed of the Twitch chat, the player's Twitter handles, and combat information.
 As the show progressed, however, this excess text was stripped away: now, the players are each labeled with the names, classes, and portraits of their characters, and aside from the mandatory block for sponsor advertisements, there is almost no other additional text.
 The physical set has also grow simpler.
 In early episodes, the players sat in front of a chalkboard and bookshelves; these were later replaced with a façade of stone, wood, and electric lanterns.

 A new set, designed by professional amusement park designers Shaun Ellis and Polly Hodges, was built for the third campaign in 2021.
 The cast are no longer divided into socially distanced individual tables, but returned instead to a common table as had been the case prior to the pandemic.
 The Wyrmwood table was replaced with a new custom game table.
 The update also features "enhanced set designs, music, lighting and effects, along with improved sound (each actor will have an individual mic)."
+The Campaign Three set, which was called the "Tavern of Tales", was then replaced with a new set built for the fourth campaign in 2025.
+Ray explained that with the Campaign Four set they were able to "innovate and iterate" on what they learned from building the previous set in terms of effects and the "camera dimensions".
+In comparing the set design, Ray commented that Campaign Three's set was intended "to be a very blank space [...] a tavern that reflects your imagination" while the Campaign Four set "is a lot more grounded in [the setting of] Aramán" and the city of Dol-Makjar where the campaign begins.

-Critical Role has played with a live theater audience fourteen times.
+Critical Role has played with a live theater audience fifteen times.
 (Note: List of these shows: